Top of Page

 Time variances from the machine on which you run LMCheck are calculated and displayed, taking into account any network latencies.
 You may select the domain you wish to scan from the drop-down list.

-Although it is included as part of the licensed Domain Time II Management Tools, LMCheck itself is freeware, and can be downloaded separately and freely distributed as long as the program is unmodified.
+Although it is included as part of the licensed Domain Time II Management Tools, LMCheck itself is unsupported freeware, and can be freely distributed as long as the program is unmodified.

 Domain Time II Remote CPL (DTRCPL)